 - Lost Trail Campground – With 7 free, first-come, first-served sites, 3 of which are pull-thru and 4 are dead-end spurs, each area has a table, fire ring, and parking spur.
 Closed from November – Math 15th for snow, there are vault toilets and trailheads, however, there is no water or trash services.

 Read about the camping near Creede.

-Fishing – Many fishermen do well from shore or by wading in and fly fishing.
-The reservoir is open from May 1 to November 15 unless early or late snow blocks access.
-It is snowed in during the winter.
+Fishing: Many fishermen do well from shore or by wading in and fly fishing.
+The reservoir is open from May 1 – November 15 unless early or late snow blocks access.

-Picnicking – There is a Picnic Site open all year, but it’s usually only accessible from June to October.
+Picnicking: There is a picnic site open all year, but it’s usually only accessible from June to October.
 There are a few picnic tables, which overlook the reservoir and surrounding wilderness.
-It’s free but there is no potable water here, try the boat ramp for drinking water.
-Access to the lake from here is steep and not recommended.
+It’s free but there is no potable water.

 Road Canyon Reservoir No. 1 and No. 2 are found just before the Rio Grande Reservoir.
-Part of the Road Canyon Reservoir SWA, public use requires a valid Colorado hunting or fishing license for adults 16+/
+As part of the Road Canyon Reservoir SWA, public use requires a valid Colorado hunting or fishing license for adults 16+.

 From Creede – 2WD is fine for this trip.
 To reach the Rio Grande Reservoir travel west from Creede, Colorado for 19 miles on Colorado Highway 149 ( Silver Thread Byway ).
 Turn left on Forest Service Road 520.
 After 13 miles on Highway 520, you’ll be at the midpoint of the reservoir.
 Turn onto the access road and you’ll find the boat ramp and shoreline in both directions.